hpc-carpentry/hpc-carpentry.github.io/_posts/2019/01/2019-01-29-carpentryconnect-jhb2018.md

 ![Distribution of participants' disciplines at CarpentryConnect Johannesburg]({{ site.urlimg }}/blog/2019/01/carpentryconnect-jhb-disciplines.png)

-There was a lot of interest in bringing the Carpentries to participants’ home institutions at the end of the week.
+There was a lot of interest in bringing The Carpentries to participants’ home institutions at the end of the week.
 In October 2018 we did a roadshow in follow-up to CarpentryConnect to universities in the Eastern Cape and KwaZulu Natal.
-To date the Carpentries had been under-represented in these provinces of South Africa, except for the growing community based at the University of KwaZulu Natal.
+To date The Carpentries had been under-represented in these provinces of South Africa, except for the growing community based at the University of KwaZulu Natal.
 Based on CarpentryConnect and the roadshow, six new workshops were confirmed at various universities with two additional workshops in the pipeline including another round of instructor training.